Cybersecurity Trend: IT/OT Convergence Creates New Security Career Paths

 Operational Technology (OT) systems, including industrial control systems (ICS), SCADA networks, and building automation systems, were historically air-gapped from corporate IT networks.
 That isolation is disappearing.
 Industry 4.0 initiatives, remote monitoring requirements, and cloud-based analytics platforms now connect OT environments to enterprise networks and the internet.

 This convergence creates security risks that neither traditional IT security teams nor OT engineering teams are fully prepared to address.
-Hemsley and Fisher (2018) documented that 90% of ICS protocols lack built-in authentication, and many OT devices cannot be patched without scheduled maintenance windows that occur quarterly or annually.
+Hemsley and Fisher (Idaho National Laboratory, 2018) documented the long history of ICS cyber incidents from 2000 to 2017; many of those incidents trace to industrial protocols that were designed without built-in authentication, and many OT devices cannot be patched without scheduled maintenance windows that occur quarterly or annually.

 The threat landscape validates these concerns.
 CISA published 390 ICS advisories in 2023, a significant increase from previous years.
 The Colonial Pipeline ransomware attack (2021), the Oldsmar water treatment plant intrusion (2021), and ongoing Volt Typhoon activity targeting U.S. critical infrastructure demonstrate that OT environments are active targets.